swaroop9ai9/ML-DL/README.md

 # Machine Learning and Deep Learning Projects
-This Repository has, Application of Machine Learning Techniques on Diverse Datasets.
+This Repository has, Application of Machine Learning Techniques on Diverse Knowledge Datasets.